-On behalf of our returning students, the Board of Directors, Board of Trustees, faculty, and staff, I welcome you all to another school year at Turtle Mountain Community College.
+On behalf of our returning students, the Board of Directors, Board of Trustees, faculty, and staff, I welcome you all to another school year at Turtle Mountain Community College (TMCC).

-Students, we are extremely pleased you have chosen to attend TMCC to pursue your academic or career and technical educational goals.
-Over 3,500 students have graduated from TMCC and have moved on to great careers in medicine, science, teaching, welding, building trades, business and various occupations.
-As you complete your academic or career and technical educational goals here at TMCC, you too will move on to bigger and better things and create a better lifestyle for you and your family.
+Students, we are extremely pleased you have chosen to attend TMCC to pursue your academic, career and technical education goals.
+Over 3,000 students have graduated from TMCC and have moved on to great careers in medicine, science, teaching, welding, building trades, business and various occupations.
+As you complete your academic goals here at TMCC, you too will move on to bigger and better things and create a better lifestyle for you and your family.
 Our goal is to assist you in reaching your goals.
-This college catalog provides all of the information you need to successfully enroll at TMCC.
+This college catalog provides all the information you need to successfully enroll at TMCC.

 The degree of success you experience here at TMCC is highly dependent on four things; (1) your commitment to attending classes on a regular basis, (2) successfully completing all course assignments, (3) participating in class projects, and (4) showing success, especially in the first 2-3 months of your college experience.
-To achieve your academic and career and technical education goals is certainly a worthwhile focus.
+We believe to achieve your academic goals is certainly a worthwhile focus.

-If you have any questions or concerns about registering at TMCC, please feel free to stop by my office (Room 205) to ask for help.
+If you have any questions or concerns about registering at TMCC, pLease feel free to stop by my office (Room 205) to ask for help.
 I would be pleased to help you get the answers you need to enroll in the classes that will most benefit you.
 I am delighted to know you are a part of our family and once again, welcome to TMCC.
 Miigwech!!

-Dr. Jim Davis, President
+Dr. Jim Davis, President Turtle Mountain Community College